annotation/text-fabric/docs/Use7.md

 This will happen for the main data and all modules specified on the command line.

 TF will always download the data to your `~/text-fabric-data` directory.

+??? hint "do not modify yourself"
+    You can better leave your `~/text-fabric-data` under control of Text-Fabric, and not manually add data there.
+    It does not much harm to delete data from here, because TF will download missing data automatically when needed.

 ## Incantation